johnlow-code/face-mask-detection-and-surveillance/README.md

 pip install numpy

 # Dataset links for masked and unmasked face sets
+Contains two folders of masked and unmasked datasets.
+Simple place the pictures in to the masked and without mask folder in the project file will do.

 https://bit.ly/34Gh5ab

-credits to Maskedface-Net for the no mask and masked dataset to train the model. https://github.com/cabani/MaskedFace-Net
+Credits to Maskedface-Net for the no mask and masked dataset to train the model: https://github.com/cabani/MaskedFace-Net